donhenzo/JML-engine-Joiner-Mover-Leaver-/READme.md

 ## Why Existing Approaches Fail

-**Low-code workflow tooling** — such as Microsoft Entra ID Lifecycle Workflows — is optimised for rapid deployment and operational orchestration.
+**Low-code workflow tooling** — such as Microsoft Entra ID Lifecycle Workflows is optimised for rapid deployment and operational orchestration.
 However, it lacks a centralised policy evaluation layer.
 Decision logic is distributed across workflows, group rules, and role assignments, making complex access decisions difficult to reason about, test, and audit consistently.
 While attribute-based rules can be implemented, they become fragmented and difficult to maintain at scale.
 Audit logs capture events, but not structured policy decisions, which limits the ability to reconstruct why a specific access outcome occurred.

-**Manual provisioning** — IT ticket-based workflows — fail not because people make mistakes, but because they introduce structural inconsistency.
+**Manual provisioning** — IT ticket-based workflows fails not because people make mistakes, but because they introduce structural inconsistency.
 Policy lives in the mind of the engineer processing the ticket.
 It cannot be tested, versioned, or audited in any meaningful way.

-**Post-provision validation** — running compliance scans after identities are created — addresses the symptom rather than the cause.
+**Post-provision validation** — running compliance scans after identities are created addresses the symptom rather than the cause.
 The incorrectly provisioned identity already exists.
 Remediating it requires additional work, additional audit entries, and in some cases, a formal incident record.

 None of these approaches treat access correctness as a provisioning prerequisite.
 This engine does.